 Flat-chested and waist-less shapes and cuts emerged, an "aggressive" dressing down that was softened with the use of feather boas, embroidery, showy fashion accessories, blunt-toed shoes, and long cigarette holders.

-It was during this fashion decade that sheer stockings become fashionable, good thing, as the thick unattractive woollen stockings worn by fashionable women a decade and more before the swinging 20s 'went out' like a puff of smoke.
+It was during this fashion decade that sheer stockings become fashionable, a good thing, as the thick unattractive woollen stockings that were worn by fashionable women a decade and more before the swinging 20s 'went out' like a puff of smoke.

 Styles of the 1930s

-Thirties women clothing styles became more romantic as waistlines became "re-incarnated", and hems started to drop once again.
+Thirties women clothing styles became more romantic as waistlines reappeared and hems started to drop once again.

-There was bias cut lace gowns, velvet and satin long evening dresses, flutter sleeves, and thin belts, and while the bust line re-appeared, the loose cuts of the swinging 20s became outdated.
+There were bias-cut lace gowns, velvet and satin long evening dresses, flutter sleeves, and thin belts, and while the bust line re-appeared, the loose cuts of the swinging 20s became outdated.

-The backless evening gowns and soft slim-fitting day dresses become appreciated by those in tune with fashionable styles and the female body's slim, toned, and athletic silhouette becomes the vogue . . . certainly because outdoor activities women engaged in was on the rise.
+The backless evening gowns and soft slim-fitting day dresses become appreciated by those in tune with fashionable styles and the female body's slim, toned, and athletic silhouette became the vogue.
+Certainly, this was because the outdoor activities women engaged in was on the rise.